 Another gorgeous town, we would have stayed better if there was wifi though so we could work while we relax on this beautiful small town.

 Srinagar, one of those places that most people don’t often go to due to the unpredictable riot that erupts every now and then in this city.
 It was a long ride from where we came from (Lamayuru via Kargil) but definitely worth the trip.
 We weren’t able to explore that much though coz I was sick the whole time I was in Srinagar.
+We just spent time hanging around Dal Lake.

 Before heading on to Amritsar, we spent a couple of weeks in Dharamsala and Mcleod Ganj relaxing and eating a lot of chicken stew!
 It was a break from all the running around visiting places and taking pics and had decided to not do it during this “short break” and just relax and pretended to live like locals in Dharamsala.